mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 freeze an individual, usually in response to severe medical trauma.
-This process carries inherent risk and the individual must perform a low berth survival check both on entry and exit from cryoberth- induced hibernation.
+This process carries inherent risk and the individual must perform a low berth survival check both on entry and exit from cryoberth-induced hibernation.
 Medical skills applied to aid these cryoberth survival checks are considered rushed, lowering checks by DM-2 and often forgone as counterproductive if no qualified individual is